openstate/openonderwijsdata-api/documentation/rst/data.rst

 =================================================================================
 The data that is made available through the API originates from different sources: :ref:`duodata`, :ref:`schoolvodata` and the :ref:`owinspdata`.
 Each of these sources provides different types of data, from school assessments to financial figures.
 For each source the available fields are described, as well as the data they contain.

 The data sources present their data aggregated on different *granularities*: financial data is usually aggregated to the level of the school *board*, whereas the number of students is available for specific locations (*branch*) of a school.
-In order to represent the data properly, three entities are defined: *vo_board*, *vo_school* and *vo_branch*.
+In order to represent the data properly, the following entities are defined for different levels of education: *board*, *school*, *branch*.
+Currently there are two types of education are available, primary and secondary education (respectively in Dutch: *primair onderwijs* or *po* and *voortgezet onderwijs* or *vo*).
+Examples of the *vo* entities:

 **vo_board** (in Dutch: *schoolbestuur*)
     A vo_board represents the school board in secondary education.
 The school board is responsible for decisions about education provided at their school(s), as well as the school in general [#schoolbestuur]_.
 For example, the board is responsible for the financial health of its schools.
 Boards can be responsible for multiple schools.